defaultxr/cl-patterns/README.md

 ## Ideas/TODO

+* write more documentation
+  * docstrings for all patterns
+  * "how to write pattern classes" document
+  * event/pbind special keys
+  * readtable/syntax shortcuts

-* `tsubseq` function for getting a subsequence based on start and end times of events.
+* `tsubseq` function for getting a subsequence based on start times of events.

-* `tsubseq*` function. same as tsubseq* but it also includes for synths that would've already been playing at the start time specified.
+* `tsubseq*` function. same as `tsubseq` but it also includes synths that would've already been playing at the start time specified.
   * i.e. `(tsubseq* (pbind :dur 2 :foo (pseq '(1 2 3))) 1 4)` returns `(list (event :dur 1 :foo 1) (event :dur 2 :foo 2))`

 * do "static" things to "dynamic" patterns - i.e. `(pshift (pseq '(1 2 3)) 1)` results in `'(3 1 2 3 1 2 3 ...)` or the like. would work with event patterns too obviously and should "fail" gracefully by still giving output even if the source pattern is infinite-length (maybe just only operate on the first 16 beats, events, or output values by default for infinite patterns).